 - complete a small set of readings, an exam, and several assignments designed to engage students directly with Zadar’s ancient cityscape

 - discover the rich cultural heritage of Croatia’s past, including visits to nearby cultural heritage sites and Mediterranean island landscapes

 - experience the coastal city of Split, Croatia, and the ancient palace structure of the former Roman Emperor Diocletian (also a UNESCO World Heritage Site), around which medieval Split formed

 Course Fee and Registration

-The course fee is $2,480 and covers all costs while in Croatia and in Bosnia and Herzegovina (ground transportation, lodging, all meals, planned museum visits, site visits, etc.).
+The course fee is (to be announced) and covers all costs while in Croatia and in Bosnia and Herzegovina (ground transportation, lodging, all meals, planned museum visits, site visits, etc.).
 International airfare to and from Zagreb, Croatia, and tuition (3 credits) is not included in the course fee.
 Participants must also provide proof of health insurance.

 Registration is by permission only.
-All prospective students must submit an application to Professor Zaro (see link to ‘Croatia Application – Summer 2020‘ above).
+All prospective students must submit an application to Professor Zaro (see link to ‘Croatia Application‘ above).
 Upon approval, students will be given instructions on how to register for ANT 477 during the summer 2020 term.